Oil on canvas, 19 x 24cm, framed

 Born in Bath, Somerset in 1957, Malcolm Ashman is a painter with the landscape and figure as principal subjects.

-He is an academician at the Royal West of England Academy (RWA), a member of the Royal Society of British Artists (RBA) and the Royal Institute of Oil Painters (ROI) at the Mall Galleries, London.
+He is an academician at the Royal West of England Academy (RWA) and a member of the Royal Society of British Artists (RBA).
 He has exhibited widely in London and the south of England, including the Royal Academy Summer Exhibition and the Threadneedle Prize.
 He lives and works in Bath.

 “Two subjects have engaged me over many years, the landscape and the figure.
 I don’t maintain a single cohesive style but prefer to allow each piece to dictate how I will respond.